AndyUGA/Registration-System/README.md

 # Union of the Vietnamese Student Associations of the South East Registration System

-This is UVSASE's registration system that allows users to register for events!
+This is UVSASE's registration system that allows users to register for events and for administrators to view details of events.

 <p align = "middle"> Login </p>